CrazyCoder613/awesome-vue/README.md

 - [vue-annotator](https://github.com/DrSensor/vue-annotator) - Annotate page using any SVG Element (`rect`, `polygon`, and many more, even HTML Element like `canvas` if wrapped in `foreignObject`)
 - [vue-svg-sprite](https://github.com/thierrymichel/vue-svg-sprite) - A directive to simply use SVG sprite (vue 2.x).
 - [vue-svg-filler](https://github.com/biigpongsatorn/vue-svg-filler) - Vue component for custom your svg file 🖍 🎨 (vue 2.x).
-- [vue-inline-svg](https://github.com/shrpne/vue-inline-svg) - Vue component loads an SVG source dynamically and inline `<svg>` so you can manipulate the style of it with CSS or JS. (vue 2.x, vue 3.x)

 #### Miscellaneous